software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 15
 >
-> Implement the tasks of the second user story, "As a user I want to list the added reading recommendations so that I can easily find interesting things to read".
+> Implement the tasks of the second user story, "As a teacher, I want to list the added quizzes so that I know which quizzes are added".
 >
 > The implementation should look roughly something like this:
 >